 Head Coach Grant Robbins

-Gandon ended his season on a high note by tying for fourth place in the 2016 Big 12 Championship, the highest finish by a Wildcat in the conference tournament since Robert Streb placed third in 2009.
+Gandon ended his season on a high note by tying for fourth place in the 2016 Big 12 Championship, the highest finish by a Wildcat in the conference tournament since Robert Streb, now a PGA Tour fixture, placed third in 2009.

-Matt Green has also enjoyed success under Robbins as he earned an individual bid into the NCAA Regional as a sophomore in the spring of 2015 when he tied for 25th with a 54-hole score of 221.
+Matt Green enjoyed success under Robbins as he finished his career in 2016-17 tied for fifth in school history in career stroke average at 73.79.
+He also tied for sixth with 44 career tournaments played and earned an individual bid into the NCAA Regional as a sophomore in the spring of 2015.
 That season began on a high note as he won the Jack Nicklaus Invitational in the fall with a three-round score of 210.

 Robbins is a proven program builder with stops at UNC Wilmington and Memphis, the latter being his alma mater where he spent the previous 11 seasons.
 Robbins led the Tigers to five NCAA Regional appearances, including four consecutive berths.

 The Conference USA (C-USA) Coach of the Year in 2008 and 2012, Robbins presided over 55 top-five team finishes in his 11 seasons at Memphis, including 11 tournament titles.
 Memphis captured the C-USA Championship in 2012 on its way to a NCAA Championship appearance.
 In addition, Robbins guided individuals to 17 tournament titles, led by Jonathan Fly's medalist performance at the 2011 C-USA Championship.